Artificial photosynthesis: Water-oxidizing catalysts

 Without a catalyst (natural or artificial), this reaction is very endothermic, requiring high temperatures (at least 2500 K).

 The exact structure of the oxygen-evolving complex has been hard to determine experimentally.
 As of 2011, the most detailed model was from a 1.9 Å resolution crystal structure of photosystem II.
 The complex is a cluster containing four manganese and one calcium ions, but the exact location and mechanism of water oxidation within the cluster is unknown.
 Nevertheless, bio-inspired manganese and manganese-calcium complexes have been synthesized, such as [Mn4O4] cubane-type clusters, some with catalytic activity.

-Some ruthenium complexes, such as the dinuclear µ-oxo-bridged "blue dimer" (the first of its kind to be synthesized), are capable of light-driven water oxidation, thanks to being able to form high valence states.
+Some ruthenium complexes, such as the dinuclear μ-oxo-bridged "blue dimer" (the first of its kind to be synthesized), are capable of light-driven water oxidation, thanks to being able to form high valence states.
 In this case, the ruthenium complex acts as both photosensitizer and catalyst.
 This complexes and other molecular catalysts still attract researchers in the field, having different advantages such as clear structure, active site, and easy to study mechanism.
 One of the main challenges to overcome is their short-term stability and their effective heterogenization for applications in artificial photosynthesis devices.

 Many metal oxides have been found to have water oxidation catalytic activity, including ruthenium(IV) oxide (RuO2), iridium(IV) oxide (IrO2), cobalt oxides (including nickel-doped Co3O4), manganese oxide (including layered MnO2 (birnessite), Mn2O3), and a mix of Mn2O3 with CaMn2O4.
 Oxides are easier to obtain than molecular catalysts, especially those from relatively abundant transition metals (cobalt and manganese), but suffer from low turnover frequency and slow electron transfer properties, and their mechanism of action is hard to decipher and, therefore, to adjust.

-Recently Metal-Organic Framework (MOF)-based materials have been shown to be a highly promising candidate for water oxidation with first row transition metals.
-The stability and tunability of this system is projected to be highly beneficial for future development.